LeghamC/Operations-on-Finite-Automata/README.md

 ## Features
 ### Standardization
 This function standardizes a non-standard funtcion and display it.
-If the automaton is already in standard form, the program will inform the user
+If the automaton is already in standard form, the program will inform the user.

+### Determinization and Completion
+This part of the code aims to determinize and complete the automaton.
+If the choosen automaton is deterministic, it will then check if it also complete.
+If it is the case, it will notify the user.
+Otherwise, it will complete the automaton.
+If the automaton is not deterministic, it will be both determinized *and* completed.
+After these operations, the resulting automaton will be displayed.